 We travel out to the East Coast this week for a Highway Highlights update.
 While out in Boston, MA for a work trip I had a chance to do a little sightseeing, and the Mapparium did not disappoint.
-Found inside the Mary Eddy Baker Library at the Christian Science Church in Boston’s historic Back Bay Neighborhood, this is one of the most impressive and underrated sights I have seen to date.
+Found inside the Mary Baker Eddy Library adjacent to the Christian Science Mother Church in Boston’s historic Back Bay Neighborhood, this is one of the most impressive and underrated sights I have seen to date.
 Continue reading

 It may come as a surprise to visitors (and even many Minnesotans) that even the most simple sounding town names are pronounced differently by the locals.
 And while in the past I have written about great Minnesota town names, and the extremely uncreative ones, here are 6 towns in our great state that you are probably pronouncing wrong.